oyindonesia/external-api-docs/source/includes/_static_va_response_code.md

-208 | Final | Request is Rejected (API Key is not Valid) 211 | Final | Request is Rejected (Bank code is not available for this service) 212 | Final | Request is Rejected (Given amount are lesser than allowed value for static va) 214 | Final | Request is Rejected (Failed to generate static va) 214 | Final | Request is Rejected (Amount type is not supported for the requested bank code) 216 | Final | Request is Rejected (VA Id is empty)
+208 | Final | Request is Rejected (API Key is not Valid) 211 | Final | Request is Rejected (Bank code is not available for this service) 212 | Final | Request is Rejected (Given amount are lesser than allowed value for static va) 213 | Final | Request is Rejected (Given amount are greater than allowed value for static va) 214 | Final | Request is Rejected (Failed to generate static va) 214 | Final | Request is Rejected (Amount type is not supported for the requested bank code) 216 | Final | Request is Rejected (VA Id is empty)